meilisearch/documentation/reference/features/dumps.md

 ```
 ::: note
 We do not recommend using dumps from a new MeiliSearch version to import an older version.
+For example, you **should not** import a dump from MeiliSearh v0.22.0 to MeiliSearch v0.21.0.
 :::

 ## Use cases